ssenmosip/mosip-temp-documentation/Pre-Registration-Services.md

 #### Other Failure details
 Error Code | Error Message | Error Description
 -----|----------|-------------
-PRG_PAM_APP_016|no record found for the requested page index|if there is no more demographic data found for the requested page index
-PRG_PAM_APP_015|Page size must be greater than zero|if page size is invalid or if it is defined 0 or less than 0 in config PRG_PAM_CORE_010|hashing failed|demographic data hashing failed PRG_PAM_CORE_012|decryption failed|decryption of demographic data failed PRG_PAM_APP_007|json parsing is failed|demographic json parsing failed PRG_PAM_APP_018|Failed to read the identity json from the server|If the configured identity json file is unreachable
+PRG_PAM_APP_016|no record found for the requested page index|if no demographic data found for the requested page index PRG_PAM_APP_015|Page size must be greater than zero|if page size is defined 0 or less than 0 in config PRG_PAM_CORE_010|hashing failed|demographic data hashing failed PRG_PAM_CORE_012|decryption failed|decryption of demographic data failed PRG_PAM_APP_007|json parsing is failed|demographic json parsing failed

 ### DELETE /applications/{preRegistrationId}
 This request is used to discard the entire pre-registration details based pre-registration id provided in request path parameter.